raceintospace/raceintospace/doc/manual/manual.md

 The game has many keyboard commands; those that activate buttons usually have the corresponding letter displayed in a different color in the relevant button.
 Pressing F2 will show the keyboard commands for that screen; also, pressing F1 will activate context-sensitive help for the screen.

 Although RIS includes a number of improvements over the original BARIS, the look and feel and the gameplay should be mostly the same.
 For the most part, the changes should simply make it easier to play, as the game used to have a lot of rough edges.
 Also a few of the names (of rockets, capsules, and spacepeople) have been changed to improve its educational potential, as a historical simulation of the 1960s Space Race.
 Information about the Soviet lunar program was limited when BARIS was developed, which required some educated guesses at names for some of the Soviet hardware and cosmonauts.
 RIS has been able to take advantage of what's known today to use more historical names.
-It also includes a large number of bug fixes, especially in mission failure handling, and newscasts that didn't work as they should.
+It also includes a large number of bug fixes, especially in mission failure handling, and newscasts that didn't work as they should, plus a few of the game mechanics are more realistic.

 Race Into Space, like BARIS, uses its own flight profile for the historically considered approaches to the Moon.
 So the terms in RIS don't correspond to those used during the Space Race, but they work well in-game and their meaning is more straightforward.
-You will see these terms mentioned in newscasts; just bear in mind that the newscast is referring to the historic proposal and does not affect your space program.
+You will see these terms mentioned in newscasts; just bear in mind that the newscast is referring to the historic proposal and also does not affect your space program.

 **Direct Ascent** is the same as the historic proposal: a single capsule which lands on the Moon, like in old sci-fi movies.